-In 2007, GCF provided start-up funding to help launch a farmers market at Roosevelt Center.
-An addition grant was made the following year to assist with marketing and education programs on nutrition.
-Located in Greenbelt, Maryland, the Greenbelt Farmers Market, Inc. (GFM)...Read More
+In 2007, GCF provided start-up funding to help launch a farmers market at Roosevelt Center in the parking lot.
+An additional grant was made the following year to assist with marketing and programs on nutrition. ...Read More